syncfusion-content/xamarin-docs/Xamarin/Chat/Styles.md

 ## Editor styling

-The SfChat allows customizing the editor  elements with various editor customizations as follows:
+You can applies the styling for the editor elements by setting the various editor key and values in resource dictionary.

 <table>
 <tr>